 As NYC youths in detention surge, teens sleep on plastic beds in common rooms

-About 7 in 10 youth detainees are there for reasons related to gun violence, Administration for Children’s Services Commissioner Jess Dannhauser said during a budget hearing.
+About seven in 10 youth detainees are there for reasons related to gun violence, Administration for Children’s Services Commissioner Jess Dannhauser said during a budget hearing.

 Dannhauser said the agency, which operates two youth facilities in Brooklyn and the Bronx, has state approval for up to 30 temporary beds while it increases capacity, but has not used all of them.